wallee94/graphdoc/README.md

 ## Usage

-You can use `graphdoc.to_doc` to convert a `GraphQLSchema` or a string to an HTML with the docs.
+Use `graphdoc.to_doc` to create documentation from a `GraphQLSchema` instance or a string with your schema in SDL.

+## Examples

 ### Django and Graphene